 Preferred (Red Card)

 Premier Elite (Platinum Card)

 These cards are all fairly similar minus their different names.
 The only real difference between the three is how often you receive Macy's Star Pass Mailings (coupons and deals on products).
 The Preferred receives mailings 3x per year, the Elite 6x per year, and the Premier Elite 12x per year.
 Also, Premier Elite members get exclusive shipping offers from Macys.com and a priority 800 number.
-The one reason you may opt for this card over the AmEx is that you're still likely to be accepted even if your credit is only average or below-average.
+The one reason you may opt for the Macy's Credit Card over the AmEx is that you're still likely to be accepted even if your credit is only average or below-average.

 Macy's American Express Card

-If you opt for this card over the standard issue Macy's Card, you should keep one thing in mind.
+If you opt for this card over the standard issue Macy's Credit Card, you should keep one thing in mind.
 The biggest difference between the two cards, the Star Rewards Certificates, only start to accumulate if you're spending in excess of $500 per year at Macy's.
-If this doesn't describe your personal spending habits at the retailer, you may want to opt for the basic Macy's card and apply for an AmEx card that offers you better deals where you're spending money.
+If this doesn't describe your personal spending habits at the retailer, you may want to opt for the Macy's Credit Card and apply for an AmEx card that offers you better deals where you're spending money.

 Other Perks to Keep In Mind

 Both cards will give you the convenience of managing and paying your bills right on the Macy's website.
 You also don't need to worry about those elusive receipts that always seem to disappear when you're considering a return.
 Because Macy's is able to track all your purchases when you use your card, you can exchange items in-store without your receipt.